aipress24/aipress24/README.md

 ### Development

-Assuming you have `poetry` installed, to get started with AIpress24, follow these steps:
+Assuming you have Python (version 3.12 or 3.13) and `poetry` installed, to get started with AIpress24, follow these steps:

 1. **Clone the Repository**: